-In this study Out of the 120 patients, 65(54.17%) had no knowledge of diabetic retinopathy compared to 55 (45.83%) who had knowledge.
-This was statistically significant with p value <0.001.
-Results were similar to study by Rani et al in which knowledge about diabetic retinopathy was noted as 37.1% and Dandonna et al who reported it as 27%.^{14,15} In a population-based awareness study in a sub urban area by Hussain R et al, among diabetic patients only 40.7% had knowledge about diabetic retinopathy.16
+In this study more than half of the respondents (57%) had no knowledge of diabetic retinopathy.
+Knowledge was present in 43%.
+Results were similar to study by Rani et al in which knowledge about diabetic retinopathy was noted as 37.1% and Dandonna et al who reported it as 27%.
+In a population-based awareness study in a sub urban area by Hussain R et al, among diabetic patients only 40.7% had knowledge about diabetic retinopathy.
+In a population only 40.7% had knowledge about diabetic retinopathy.

-In this study, Patients in the upper socioeconomic group had more knowledge about diabetic retinopathy (84.21%) which was statistically significant with a p value of 0.001.
-Literacy and its influence on knowledge about diabetes was studied in other studies also.^{17,18} All these studies support the fact that providing education can increase awareness and knowledge about diabetic retinopathy.
-Dandona et al, also reported increased awareness among subjects older than 30 years or more and those with any level of education and among those belonging to upper and middle socio-economic strata in their study in urban population in India.15 Al Zarea in Saudi Arabia reported that knowledge regarding ocular complications in diabetes was 75.62% which was an urban study.19
+In this study, knowledge was significantly more in those with higher education and among upper socioeconomic group.
+Literacy and its influence on knowledge about diabetes was studied in other studies also. ^{17,18} All these studies support the fact that providing education can increase awareness and knowledge about diabetic retinopathy.
+Dandona et al, also reported increased awareness among subjects older than 30 years or more and those with any level of education and among those belonging to upper and middle socio-economic strata in their study in urban population in India.
+15 Al Zarea in Saudi Arabia reported that knowledge regarding ocular complications in diabetes was 75.62% which was an urban study.
+19

-About 72.73 % of individuals in knowledge group had right attitude which was significantly higher than non knowledge group (58.46%) with a p value <0.001.
-In the study by Rani et al attitude among knowledge group about diabetic retinopathy was 93.3% and this was 53.8% in the study by Hussain et al.^{14,16} Rani et al, noted that 36.5% with knowledge about diabetic retinopathy thought that there was no need to consult an ophthalmologist if their blood sugar was under control and this was 38.49% in Saudi Arabia study.^{14,19}
+About 86.04 % of individuals in knowledge group had right attitude which was significantly higher than non knowledge group (54.38%) with a p value <0.001.
+In the study by Rani et al attitude among knowledge group about diabetic retinopathy was 93.3% and this was 53.8% in the study by Hussain et al. ^{14,16} Rani et al, noted that 36.5% with knowledge about diabetic retinopathy thought that there was no need to consult an ophthalmologist if their blood sugar was under control and this was 38.49% in Saudi Arabia study. ^{14,19}

-In this study, 18.18% in knowledge group had practice of going for eye check-up which was statistically significant.
-Ovenseri-Ogbomo et al, also reported that knowledge of diabetic retinopathy was significantly related to practice of undertaking eye examinations.20 Mwangi et al, reported that 50% of the participants in their study went for eye check-up.21 Hussain et al, reported that practice was present in 57.6%.16 In the study by Al Zarea practice was reported to be 95% which was an urban study.19 Mahesh G et al and Srinivasan N K et al, also found a statistically significant association between awareness of diabetic retinopathy and good practice patterns regarding retinopathy in their studies.^{22,23}
+In this study, 46.15% in knowledge group had practice of going for eye check-up which was statistically significant.
+Ovenseri-Ogbomo et al, also reported that knowledge of diabetic retinopathy was significantly related to practice of undertaking eye examinations.
+Mwangi et al, reported that 50% of the participants in their study went for eye check-up.
+Hussain et al, reported that practice was present in 57.6%.
+In the study by Al Zarea practice was reported to be 95% which was an urban study.
+Mahesh G et al and Srinivasan N K et al, also found a statistically significant association between awareness of diabetic retinopathy and good practice patterns regarding retinopathy in their studies.
+22,23

 In primary health centres, physicians can play a major role in creating awareness and imparting knowledge about diabetic retinopathy.
 Data from our study also reflects this.
-Regarding source of information, 48% of patients in knowledge group got information about diabetic retinopathy from physicians, 12.5% from eye specialists, 10% from reading books, 10% from various media and 25% from other sources like family and friends.
-Srinivasan NK et al, also reported that doctors (both physicians and ophthalmologists) constituted the most important source of information in 71.4% in knowledge group in their study.23 About 66.4% obtained their knowledge from general practitioners and nurses in the study by Ovenseri-Ogbomo et al.20
+Regarding source of information, 47% of patients in knowledge group got information about diabetic retinopathy from physicians, 12% from eye specialists, 10% from reading books, 9% from various media and 22% from other sources like family and friends.
+Srinivasan NK et al, also reported that doctors (both physicians and ophthalmologists) constituted the most important source of information in 71.4 % in knowledge group in their study.
+About 66.4 % obtained their knowledge from general practitioners and nurses in the study by Ovenseri-Ogbomo et al. Ogbomo et al.